How to erect Chainlink Fencing

-1. First clear away all obstructions and ensure a reasonable level before pegging out the line of the chain link fence with string.
+1. First clear away all obstructions before pegging out the line of the chain link fence with string.

-2. Mark the position of the end straining posts and dig the holes for their foundations.
+2. Mark the position of the end straining posts / corner straining posts / two-way intermediate straining post, and dig the holes for their foundations.
 In normal soil allow for the following foundations:

 a.
 Posts up to 1.20 m.
 The holes should be approx. 150mm square.

 b.
 Posts over 1.20 m.
 The holes should be approx. 200 mm square.